19 Best Colorants For Epoxy Resin

 Pros & Cons For Using Resin Dyes

-Additionally, some dyes may have a tendency to fade over time when exposed to prolonged sunlight.
+They are also highly concentrated, so you only need a tiny amount.
+Some dyes may have a tendency to fade over time when exposed to prolonged sunlight.
 So this should be considered for projects intended for outdoor use.

-Despite these considerations, the versatility and brilliance of dyes make them a favorite for artists seeking a transparent and luminous finish.
 For more info on this brand, see the review on ArtResin.

-17. Natural Colorants for resin
+18. Natural Colorants for resin

-They must be thoroughly tested before using them on items you are selling because they can change over time.
+Colorants for epoxy resin can also be natural.
+They must be thoroughly tested before using them on items you are selling because the colors can change over time.

 Materials like fruits & vegetables are going to spoil over time unless you are using freeze dried food and grinding them up.